-The full range of usefulness of wettable sulphurs has not been established in Michigan.
-Extensive trials indicate that 4 or 5 pounds of some of the dry wettable sulphurs or 8 to 10 pounds of paste flotation sulphur are approximately equivalent to one gallon of commercial liquid lime-sulphur in the control of apple scab, but others have definitely lower value for scab control.
+The full range of usefulness of flotation sulphur has not been established in Michigan, but rather extensive trials indicate that 4 to 5 pounds of dry wettable or 8 to 10 pounds of paste are approximately equivalent to one gallon of commercial liquid lime-sulphur in the control of apple scab.
+Injury from flotation sulphur on apples has not been observed in Michigan, but has occurred in other states when used in very hot weather.
+It can undoubtedly be used satisfactorily on any of the stone fruits for brownrot control.